-- A copy of the most recent audit of the premises by a third party Food Safety Auditor.
-If it is a new premises an audit must be arranged within 60 days of the premises opening.
+- Details of the FSV registered third party Food Safety Auditor who will be required to conduct a food safety audit within 60 days of the premises opening.

 Class 2 Premises must submit:

-- Details of their Food Safety Program.
+- If a Food Safety Program (FSP) is required, provide details of the Program.
 This can be one of the following:

-- A template Food Safety Program that is approved by the Department of Health and Human Services.
+- A template FSP that is approved by the Department of Health and Human Services.
 A list of templates is available at the Health Victoria website.

-- An independent Food Safety Program that is developed for the business.
+- An independent FSP that is developed for the business.
 A full copy of this program must be submitted for approval.*

 *If an independent or QA Food Safety Program is used an audit of the premises is required by a third party Food Safety Auditor within 60 days of the premises opening.